Academic Catalog and Handbooks

 PHYS 155 Introduction to Engineering (2 Credits)

 An introduction to the field of engineering and the processes and principles engineers use.
 Engineering will be explored and practiced through solving problems and completing projects.
 The place of engineering in society and the types of engineering will also be discussed.
 Recommended: Math 115 or equivalent.
+Spring.

 Prerequisites: None